 “It’s just absolutely crazy that they’re doing this,” said elective teacher Keera Johnston*.
 “It’s degrading if you think about it.
 These people applied for their positions, they’re doing the job and then the leadership says, ‘Oh wait, never mind.’”

 “I think the administrators had no idea this was coming,” said English teacher Sarah Kiyak.
-Kiyak, who has taught at ACHS for the last 19 years, is leaving the district at the end of the school year.
+Kiyak, who has taught at ACHS for the last 19 years, is leaving the school district at the end of the school year.
 She said that the restructuring was a major factor affecting her decision.

 “My heart breaks for the administrators,” she said.
 “Their jobs and their livelihoods are at stake, and that’s really unfortunate.
 I think it’s incredibly unfair.”